Ditean/pegRNA_rank/README.md

 # Modified atgRNA_rank
 This is a modified version of the deep learning MLP model to rank atgRNA sequence by the [Abudayyeh-Gootenberg Lab](https://github.com/abugoot-lab/pegRNA_rank).
 Please refer to and cite their paper for information about atgRNA.
+This fork is more intended for personal use rather than development for general use.

 Yarnall, M. T., Ioannidi, E. I., Schmitt-Ulms, C., Krajeski, R. N., Lim, J., Villiger, L., ... & Gootenberg, J. S. (2023).
 [Drag-and-drop genome insertion of large sequences without double-strand DNA cleavage using CRISPR-directed integrases](https://www.nature.com/articles/s41587-022-01527-4).
 Nature Biotechnology, 41(4), 500-512.